 Wonderland Express at the Chicago Botanic Garden is a railroad garden with trains chugging through a miniature Chicago decorated for the holidays.
 The gardens come alive at night with over 750,000 lights decorating the trees and plants along the garden path.
 Various activities throughout the month include concerts, breakfast with Santa and Mrs. Claus, and caroling.
 It’s essential to reserve tickets in advance.
 You can read more about Wonderland Express here.

-Having just returned from two weeks in Germany and exploring multiple Christmas markets, I can say this market is about as authentic as you can get.
+Having explored multiple German Christmas markets, I can say this market is about as authentic as it gets.
 There are stalls filled with ornaments, food, and cuckoo clocks throughout Daley Plaza.
-This market includes vendors from all over, including Germany, Nepal, and Poland.
-The event is free, but it can be very crowded on weekends.
-If you want to know what a real Christmas market is like, read World Traveler In Training’s guest post about the Christmas market in Hamburg, it will make you want to explore the real thing.
+The market includes vendors from all over, including Germany, Nepal, and Poland.
+Christkindl Market is free, but it can be very crowded on weekends.
+There is a second location in Naperville that is equally popular on weekends.
+If you want to know what a real Christmas market is like, read our post about how to navigate the German Christmas Markets.

-The Joffrey Ballet brings a new version to the stage this year from choreographer Christopher Wheeldon.
 This show has been a Chicago tradition since the 1980s and families return year after year to see the amazing costumes, performances, and brilliant storytelling.
 Over one hundred local children are cast as dancers in the performance, making it a true Chicago production.
+Choreographer Christopher Wheeldon has adapted this version set inside the 1893 Chicago World’s Fair.

-Now in its 75th year, the Museum of Science and Industry’s Christmas Around the World and Holidays of Light is one of our favorite family traditions.
+Celebrating over 75 years, the Museum of Science and Industry’s Christmas Around the World and Holidays of Light is one of our favorite family traditions.
 The museum is decorated with more than 50 trees and displays representing countries and traditions from around the world.
-Every year a majestic 45 foot tree is the centerpiece of the exhibit (in the past, there has been a Peanuts themed tree and a Disney tree).
-This year’s tree will be inspired by LEGO.
+Each year a majestic 45 foot tree is the centerpiece of the exhibit (in the past, there have been Peanuts, Disney, and LEGO themed trees).
 Every half hour snow falls from the ceiling making the museum magical.
 On the weekends there are dance and music performances from around the world.
 This is definitely worth a visit during the holidays.

 6. Having afternoon tea or a holiday lunch in the city